SUNY Broome Department of Music and Theater Arts MUS 113, Spring 2021

 e) Outside of class, do the assignments.

-Do the scheduled reading, listening, and/or writing assignments.
+Do the scheduled reading, listening, and creative work assignments.
 Review your notes from class.
 Think about what you’re reading and hearing.
 Use the written assignments and tests to demonstrate your proficiency in the subject.
+Confer with the classmates in your final project team to work as a group on the final project.

 9. What should I do if I miss a class?